breakside/JSKit/Documentation/Code/ServerKit/ServerAppOrganization.md

 *Throughout this document, we'll use the example of a Messages application.*

-Using the `jskit` command line utilty, a server-based application is created with the `jskit add`(jskit.add) subcommand.

 The first step is to create a workspace for your application's various projects.
 Even this simplest server application has two projects: the `ServerKit` app itself and a companion `TestKit` project.